declan93/Intro2linux/README.md

 `vi newfile.txt`

 vi has a number of modes - it will open in normal mode and we will most of the time want to be in `insert mode` by typing either `a` or `i` we can save the changes and close the editor by hitting the escape key to return to normal mode and type `:wq` we can discard the changes made by dropping the `w`.

+We can print the whole file using `cat` alternatively some times we are only interested in the first n lines or the last n lines.
+We can use `head file.txt` and `tail file.txt` to print the first and last ten lines in a file.

+*less is more*
+To view a file one page at a time we can use a programme called `less` e.g `less file.txt`, type `q` to exit.

 The `rm` command will delete a file e.g `rm newfile.txt` to remove all files in a directory
 ```